 - 3.75 stitches per inch x 39″ (twin size) = 146.25.
 Round to 146 stitches.
 That’s your starting chain.

-The larger the hook you use, the less stitches you will have to do across a row.
+The larger the hook you use, the fewer stitches you will have to do across a row.
 It’s something to consider for time and effort with your afghan.

 You are welcome to click onto the picture to open the PDF.
 This will allow you to save or print my worksheet.

 - I have provided 4 sizes of hooks which include the standard 5 mm / H Hook to 6.5 mm / J Hook that is typically suggested for this yarn level.